frozenfrank/byte-bin/RESULTS.md

 $$G_p=\frac{S_p}{S_{p-1}}$$

-Definintion of **efficiency** which measures the overhead due to parallelization and is reported as a percentage.
+Definition of **efficiency** which measures the overhead due to parallelization and is reported as a percentage.

 $$E_p=\frac{S_p}{p}=\frac{T_1}{pT_p}$$